Prepare for Residency

 PLAYA supports independent individuals by giving them the time and space to focus on their creative work and personal process.
 While at PLAYA, residents comprise a cohort that depends on the respect and good intentions of all for a positive experience.

-Here are the RESIDENCY GUIDELINES that will help applicants better understand their responsibilities as residents and be more aware of the resources available at PLAYA.
+Below are RESIDENCY GUIDELINES to help applicants better understand what to expect as residents and to learn what resources are available at PLAYA.

 Applicants who have been accepted for residencies can pay their security deposit below: